CLSherrod/clsherrod.github.io/_posts/2008-12-23-do-not-spend-until-you-earn.md

 date: 2008-12-23
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
-- business
+  - money
-permalink: "/do-not-spend-until-you-earn/"
+permalink: /do-not-spend-until-you-earn/
 ---
 The biggest issue I see with people starting in a new business is they spend way too much money starting before they make a single penny.
 I know most people think the problem is not spending any money to get started which is why they are unsuccessful.
 But, I disagree.
 I've seen many people start with no or little money and be successful.
 I've seen a ton of people with a ton of money that spend it all before making a dime.